iobis/xylookup/README.md

 Run dataprep/rasters.py, it prepares both the data and metadata needed.
 Data is prepared by storing them as uncompressed binary numpy array files which are later on read by using memorymapped files.

+Some input source data will have to be downloaded manually such as the EMODnet and GEBCO bathymetry.

 ## Roadmap

 Add support for looking up data based on time and depth.
+Document the api using Swagger.